 - Be sure to include with all hand-knits and sewn items, a note with fibre content (in case of known allergies) and washing instructions.

-- Avoid pompoms, large buttons and other potential choking hazards.
+- Avoid potential choking hazards.
 Secure buttons and snaps carefully or avoid snaps/buttons altogether by selecting pull-over and similar patterns.

-- Items should be made suitable for new born babies though grow with me options suitable for infants are certainly welcome.
+- Items should be made suitable for smaller new born babies though grow with me options suitable for infants are certainly welcome.
 Newborns will range in size from small to larger sizes suitable for 3-6 months.
 If you are making multiple donations, please consider creating a range of sizes.
 A nurse will assist mum in selecting the perfect gift for baby.

-A number of Local Yarn Stores have been asked to join the Hearts & Hands for True North Aid effort as drop off locations for completed layettes.
-These drop off locations will accept donated layettes and send gathered donations to the True North Aid point of contact that will coordinate shipping them all to the selected community.
-Collection will be an ongoing process until the fall of 2019, with many updates on our progress as things progress.
+A number of Local Yarn Stores have been asked to join the Hearts & Hands for True North Aid effort as drop off locations for donations.
+These drop off locations will accept donated baby goods and send gathered donations to our point of contact in Sioux Lookout that will coordinate distribution through the pre and post natal care nurses.
+Collection will be an ongoing process in perpetuity, with many updates on our progress as things progress.
 We are working to build lasting and meaningful connections with Sioux Lookout in order to maintain the momentum our amazing community has generated.

 Don’t see any collection sites for your area but you would like to?
-Why not shoot mobilize the forces?
-Contact your local yarn store and let them know about this project, see if they would be interested in getting involved or if they have a charity knitting group that might be interested.
+Why not mobilize the forces?
+Contact your local yarn store and let them know about this project, see if they would be interested in getting involved or if they have a charity knitting group that might be interested in starting a campaign.
 Many people care about the issues being faced by indigenous people in remote northern communities and will be excited to join you in your efforts!
 Any shop, any dyer, any knitter, any person can have their own Hearts & Hands campaign any time they wish!

 So far these partners include: